enocx/node.js-and-express.js-for-Hackers-101/README.md

 })

 server.listen(8080); // setting up a port to run the server on

 ```

->Pay attention to the **`createServer()`** method we used.
-It takes in two parameters: **REQ** is for request and **RES** for response.
+> Pay attention to the createServer() method we used.
+It takes in two parameters: REQ is for request and RES for response.
 We used an if statement to respond with a message if the request is being made to the home directory ("/").
 In case the request is being made to another location other than the home directory, we simply respond with a message saying "Access Denied".

-****
+---

 **A BETTER WAY OF USING RES AND REQ**